falkcarl/multilevelmediation/README.md

     - Try converting the data to a data frame.
 Support to automatically do this may eventually be forthcoming, but it should be easy for the end user to do this.

 ## Updates
+- Version 0.4.1
+    - Support for covariates for `brms`
 - Version 0.4.0
     - Support for `glmmTMB` (resid bootstrap still forthcoming).
     - Bugfix to error handling when covariates have random effects.